Edtrea/Screeps-World/README.md

 During room state 3, resources dropped will not be picked up unless there are no hostile creeps in the room, resources in links will also be transferred to other structures and will withdraw energy from storages to ensure spawns and extensions are full.

-When there are no transfering tasks to do, the transferer would renew itself.
+When there are no transferring tasks to do, the transferer will renew itself.

 ### Upgrader
 ![image](https://github.com/Edtrea/Screeps-World/assets/86367432/442b1a67-d1bd-4067-ac81-9f642b68bd8f)